marta-rakowska/qa_manual_challenge/README.md

     SET surname = 'Miler'
     WHERE surname = 'Muler';

-13. I collected too much money from the client who bought the film with ID 4.
+13. I collected too much money from the client who bought the movie with id 4.
 Using the JOIN function, check the client's name an e-mail so that I can write him/her an e-mail and inform about my mistake.

     SELECT customers.name, customers.email, sale.movie_id
     FROM customers